- As low as $182/Night

 Our calendar is refreshed in real-time & our nightly prices are accurately displayed.
 Simply enter your desired dates and click 'Book Now!'

-You'll be one block west of the Grandiose Strand so you can comfortably walk to the sand and water when you're in the mood for some oceanside fun.
+You'll be one block west of the Grandiose Strand so you can effortlessly walk to the sand and water when you're in the mood for some oceanside fun.
 Apache Pier, also within walking distance, is a great place for dining, arcade games, fishing units, and entertainment.
 Ocean Annie's offers a huge deck for outdoor dining on the beach, tiki bars, live music, and dancing.
 And Tanger Outlets, Carolina Opry, Pirates Voyage, The Palace Theater, and House of Blues are all between one and five miles of you.
-Closer to home, you'll have Harry the Hats Bar & Grille, as well as numerous grilling areas with picnic tables, gazebos, horseshoes, a playground for kids, and a game room.
+Closer to home, you'll have Harry the Hats Bar & Grille, as well as multiple grilling areas with picnic tables, gazebos, horseshoes, a playground for kids, and a game room.

-With shiny wood floors and bright blue walls in the living area, this condo provides a cozy home base where you can relax and watch some cable TV in the evening after appreciating the delicious dinner you prepared in the full kitchen.
+With shiny wood floors and bright blue walls in the living area, this condo provides a comfortable home base where you can relax and watch some cable TV in the evening after appreciating the delicious dinner you prepared in the full kitchen.
 Parlor on your covered patio with a cold drink and use the complimentary WiFi to get in touch with friends, or head to the pool-side bar for after-dinner imbibing.

 Make your Myrtle Beach hideaway fun and anxiety-complimentary.
 Book this condo today!